 FAQ: Opioid Lawsuit

 Why should I join the Opioid lawsuit?
 You should join the opioid lawsuit if you have been hospitalized from an overdose.
 You may be able to recover money for medical bills and other forms of compensation.
-Family members of people who died from opioid overdoses may also want to join the opioid lawsuit.
+Family members of people who died from opioid overdoses may want to join the opioid death lawsuit.

 What if I’m not sure what opioid caused the injury?
 Sometimes the families of those lost to opioid overdoses aren’t sure what medicine was taken.
 Your opioid overdose injury lawyer can investigate if you aren’t sure.